FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Supplementary documentation

-See the separate document "repository.html" in [GitHub](https://github.com/FIXTradingCommunity/fix-orchestra-spec/tree/master/v1-1/informative) for a detailed technical reference for the Orchestra and Repository XML schema.
+See the separate document "repository.html" in [GitHub](https://github.com/FIXTradingCommunity/fix-orchestra-spec/tree/master/v1-1/informative) for a detailed technical reference for the Repository XML schema.
 The remainder of this section serves as an overview and explains motivations for the design.

 ### Protocol relationship

-The schema was primarily designed to describe metadata about FIX protocols.
+The schema was primarily designed to describe metadata about the FIX Protocol.
 However, it was also intended to be generic enough to work with other common financial industry protocols, especially when FIX is used in combination with other protocols, or a translation must be performed between protocols.